AThilenius/axum-connect/README.md

 [protoc-fetcher](https://crates.io/crates/protoc-fetcher) download and resolve a copy of `protoc`.
 This is far more turnkey than forcing every build environment (often Heroku and/or Docker) to have a recent `protoc` binary pre-installed.

-Prost removed it in the name of security, but I fail to see how executing a hash-checked crate as part of your build is any less dangerous than executing a hash-checked binary as part of your build.
-Both get to run binary code on your build machine.
 This behavior can be disabled of you disagree, if you need to comply with corporate policy, or your build environment is offline.

 I would someday like to replace all of it with a new 'lean and mean' protoc library for the Rust community.
 One with a built-in parser, that